wellhor/rule-tools/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/wellhor/RuleTools/blob/master/LICENSE)
 [![Antlr4](https://img.shields.io/badge/anltr-v4-yellow)](https://github.com/antlr/antlr4)

-** RuleTools ** is a powerful formula matcher. in addition, the tools can highlight the formula that locate a content.
+** RuleTools ** is a powerful formula matcher. in addition, the tools can highlight the content where this formula matches.

 # How to use